Steins;Gate 0 (TV series)

-Steins;Gate 0 (シュタインズ・ゲート ゼロ, Shutainzu Gēto Zero) is a Japanese anime television series created by White Fox that continues the story of 5pb.'s 2015 video game of the same name, and is part of the Science Adventure franchise.
+Steins;Gate 0 (シュタインズ・ゲート ゼロ, Shutainzu Gēto Zero) is a Japanese anime television series produced by White Fox, based on 5pb.'s 2015 visual novel Steins;Gate 0.
+It serves as a sequel to Steins;Gate and the 2011 anime adaptation.
 The series is the final iteration of the Steins;Gate 0 story, which explains certain events in the ending of Steins;Gate.
-It aired from April to September 2018.
-It is set in an alternative future where the university student Rintaro Okabe, traumatized after his experiences with time travel, meets the neuroscientists Maho Hiyajo and Alexis Leskinen and becomes a tester for their artificial intelligence system Amadeus.
+Airing from April to September 2018, it is set in an alternative future where the university student Rintaro Okabe, traumatized after his experiences with time travel, meets the neuroscientists Maho Hiyajo and Alexis Leskinen and becomes a tester for their artificial intelligence system Amadeus.

 The series was directed by Kenichi Kawamura, and written by Jukki Hanada, who also wrote the original Steins;Gate anime; the voice cast from previous Steins;Gate anime and games also reprised their roles.
-The series is licensed by Crunchyroll in North America, Madman Entertainment in Australia and Manga Entertainment in the United Kingdom.

 Plot

 The series is a final iteration of Rintaro Okabe's experiences in the beta world line after the iterations depicted in the Steins;Gate 0 visual novel.
 It takes place in an alternative world line from the original Steins;Gate where Rintaro Okabe fails to save Kurisu Makise and doesn't receive any guidance from his future self nor encouragement from Mayuri Shiina.
 After failing to save Kurisu Makise in order to prevent a future war over time machines, Rintaro Okabe, traumatized over his experiences of meddling with the past with his Reading Steiner ability, accepts his life in the beta world line where Kurisu stays dead.
 After several months have passed, Rintaro meets Maho Hiyajo and Alexis Leskinen, two of Kurisu's former colleagues who have been working on Amadeus, an artificial intelligence system using Kurisu's memories from before her death.
 Rintaro accepts a request to help out with Amadeus' development by becoming a tester, conversing with the Amadeus Kurisu through his phone.